-- Contact Information Bryan Poyzer, program coordinator bryan.poyzer@ndscs.edu 701-671-2872 Stern Cultural Center 132 - Delivery Methods Face-to-Face: Wahpeton Online: Some Classes Combination
+Bryan Poyzer, program coordinator Bryan.Poyzer@ndscs.edu 701-671-2872 Stern Cultural Center 132

 The NDSCS Performing Arts program has four purposes.
 It allows students to enjoy music and develop their skills by being in performing groups.
 It provides general education courses that transfer to colleges or universities.
 It provides a core curriculum for students planning a music major.
 Finally, it makes artistic contributions to the campus and community.